OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <br/>

-Still today (2018), most research papers remain locked behind expensive paywalls and critical research data remains hidden away on hard-drives, methods remain scantly documented, research results cannot be reproduced, and researchers are often evaluated on senseless criteria [refs for all these claims].
+Still today (2018), most research papers remain locked behind expensive paywalls, critical research data remains hidden away on hard-drives, methods remain often scantly documented, research results cannot be reproduced, and researchers are often evaluated on senseless criteria such as the journal impact factor.
 These are just some examples of typical practices that contribute to what might be viewed as 'closed science'; or bad (unethical) scientific practices.

 Open Science is about changing these research practices through a cultural/paradigm shift.
 This shift in research culture is often referred to as the [**Scholarly Commons**](https://www.force11.org/group/scholarly-commons-working-group), which seeks to explore and redefine what a modern scholarly communication ecosystem should look like.
-(See also the [Principles of the Scholarly Commons](https://www.force11.org/scholarly-commons/principles).

-[Create infographic for scholarly commons]

 Accomplishing a cultural shift on a global scale is **NOT EASY**.
 Fundamentally, it is usually mainly done through the spread of shared cultural norms and values that are interpreted and celebrated in hundreds of local institutions: in your department, school, laboratory, university, professional association, publishing effort, open software platform developer company, or funding agency.
 It is a complex, multi-dimensional paradigm to comprehend.
 Each of these organizations fits itself into the cultural practices that members decide will work best for them to become active in performing the cultural work of Open Science.
 Culture change *must* start from the ground up.
 Open Science principles illuminate this ground.